JTechEng/jtlog/README.md

 All help actions simply provide instructions in the status window.
 Press _h_ or _H_ to pull down the _help_ menu:
 - **user manual**: there are man pages for both the cli and curses versions; _man jtlog_ or _man jtlogc_ should bring up the appropriate page.
 - **check for updates**: directs user to J-Tech's [github repository](https://github.com/JTechEng)
-- **web**: directs user to J-Tech's [web](http://jtecheng.com) pager; this will launch a browser only if running a local X session on the Raspberry Pi.
+- **web**: directs user to J-Tech's [web](http://jtecheng.com) page; this will launch a browser only if running a local X session on the Raspberry Pi.
 If using a remote window, the program does not launch a browser session.
 - **about j-tech**: directs user to our [about](http://jtecheng.com?page_id=74) page

 ### jtlog